Find out about the Mayor

 Councillor Graham has represented Wymondham Ward on Melton Borough Council since 1987 and was Mayor of the Borough in the 1993/4 Council Year.
 He has been Leader of the Council on several occasions: 1994-1995; 1996-1999; 2001-2012.

 During this time, on 30th May 2008, two thirds of the Council Offices were destroyed by fire and he was heavily involved in the design and construction of the new ones that opened in 2011.
-Recently he has chaired the Melton Safer Community Partnership during which time the Purple Flag Committee Melton gained and retained the Purple Flag that recognises excellence in the management of town centres at night.
+He chaired chaired the Melton Safer Community Partnership during which time the Purple Flag Committee Melton gained and retained the Purple Flag that recognises excellence in the management of town centres at night.
 He has for a number of years been a trustee of the Museum of Hunting in Melton Mowbray, the Sir John Sedley Educational Trust and is a committee member of the Leicestershire County Council Pension Fund.

-If you would like to submit a request for the Mayor to attend an event, please use the form below:
+If you would like to submit a request for the Mayor to attend an event, please use the form below

 Protocol states that you should always address invitations to the Mayor in the first instance.